 Is Cinnamon Good for Teething Babies?

-Babies and Cinnamon Allergy
+Cinnamon Allergy in Babies

-Although it is uncommon, some babies can be allergic to cinnamon as their immature immune systems would perceive it as a threat to the body.
+Although it is uncommon, some babies can be allergic to cinnamon as their developing immune systems would perceive it as a threat to the body.
 The immune system creates antibodies and produces what’s called histamines that leads to the inflammation and irritation in the body.
 Here are some of the ways in which allergies manifest:

-Symptoms on The Skin
+Symptoms on the Skin

 Within minutes of exposure to the allergen, the baby’s skin will show rashes, redness of the skin and inflammation.
 It also includes itchy skin, irritation, blisters or eczema, tingling etc.